rstudio/visual-markdown-editing/docs/intro.md

 Check out the following articles to learn more about visual markdown editing:

--   [Using Visual Mode](using) goes into more depth on visual editor support for tables, images, footnotes, citations, embedded code, equations, HTML & Tex, and more.
+-   [Using Visual Mode](using) goes into more depth on visual editor support for text formatting, tables, images, footnotes, citations, embedded code, equations, HTML & Tex, and more.

 -   [Markdown Formats](markdown) describes how the visual editor parses and writes markdown, and also includes some tips for usage with [Bookdown](markdown#bookdown-extensions) and [Hugo](markdown#hugo-markdown).